 Visiting the archaeological site at Delphi is pretty simple: follow the Sacred Way path as it winds its way up the mountain and to the right.
 The lower parts of the Sacred Way are lined with trees, which provide shade in the Greek sun, however the upper parts of the path are fully exposed.
 Before starting the climb, be sure to consult the map just inside the park entrance to get your bearings.

 As visitors climb the Sacred Way they pass a number of lesser excavations, including a number of treasuries.
 These buildings were constructed to house dedications and offerings from dignitaries that came from a specific city-state within Greece.
 The two most important were the Athenian Treasury and the Siphnian Treasury.

 While the Treasury of the Siphnians no longer exists, the Treasury of the Athenians does, having been restored from 1903-1906, and again in 2004.
-(Note: The signs at Delphi say “The Stoa of the Athenians,” instead of Treasury, which kind of confused us.)
+(Note: The signs at the site say “The Stoa of the Athenians,” instead of Treasury, which kind of confused us.)

 The reality (as we learned much later) is that the treasuries of Siphnians, Athenians and the Cnidians were collectively scavenged to recreate a single treasury: The Athenian Treasury.
 Statues, reliefs (called friezes), and other historical artifacts from the others can be found in the Delphi Archaeological Museum (see below).

 Just before reaching the Temple of Apollo, there’s a black twisted column with the top broken off.
 This is the Serpent Column.
 With so many other things to see, this is easy to overlook.
 It was built to commemorate the defeat of the Persians at the hands of the Greeks in the Battle of Plataea in 479 BC – a battle which was believed to have been influenced by Delphi’s Oracle.